BauhausLuftfahrt/MATSim-UAM/README.md

         <dependency>
             <groupId>net.bhl.matsim</groupId>
             <artifactId>matsim-uam</artifactId>
-            <version>4.1.0</version>
+            <version>4.1.1</version>
         </dependency>
 ```
-Versions 4.0.1, 4.0.0, and 3.0.0 are also available.
+Versions 4.1.0, 4.0.1, 4.0.0, and 3.0.0 are also available.
 Older versions are currently not supported.

 ## Versions and Change Log

 ### Development

+### v4.1.1
+- Added a possibility to access charging information to be used by the dispatcher

 ### v4.1.0
 - Added possibility to simulate charging/discharging